 Quite simply, you buy a value stock when it’s trading below its Maximum Buy Price and sell it when it exceeds its Minimum Sell Price.

-To do so, Roy breaks value stocks down in four ways: Quality Rating, Value Rating, Growth Rating and Technical Rating.
+To do so, an investor breaks value stocks down in four ways: Quality Rating, Value Rating, Growth Rating and Technical Rating.

 The Quality Rating is a measure of: